Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Conclusion

-A better understanding of the changing of immeasurable parameters simultaneously could be achieved by probing “Map of Parameters” for each planet in figures \ref{fig5} - \ref{fig7}.
-To make and statistical inference from this maps we need to have the area of the phase space corresponds to our desired outcome, utilizing a Monte Carlo process, we created large number of points in the phase space and estimate the value of each point with a weighted averaging method, this approach is inevitable, since the random value is continuous and it not possible to run simulation for every and each point.
-As mentioned in the section \ref{sec5}, there is no upper-bound for the diurnal period.
-Thus, we utilized conditional probability using (Miguel \& Brunini, 2010).
-We set the probability of diurnal period to be in the range of (0.0042 - 1.5] days, and calculated the conditional probability of habitability of the planet, having the ranges of (0.0 - 1.0] atm for pressure, (0.0 - 1.0] for ocean fraction, [0.0 - 90.0] degrees for spin obliquity, given that the diurnal period is in the aforementioned range.
-To calculate the probability desired outcome we need just multiply the conditional probability to the probability of diurnal period being in that specific range.
+A better understanding of the changing of unknown parameters simultaneously could be achieved by probing the ``Map of Parameters'' for each planet in figures \ref{fig5} to \ref{fig7}.
+To make any statistical inference from these maps, we need to have the area of the phase space corresponding to our desired outcome.
+Utilizing a Monte Carlo process, we created a large number of points in the phase space and estimated the value of each point with a weighted averaging method.
+This approach is inevitable since the random value is continuous and it is not possible to run a simulation for each point.